-Council on Federal Agency Adjudication.
+- Alternative Dispute Resolution Advisory Group.
+The ADR Advisory Group advises ACUS on potential new initiatives to improve-through potential ACUS-recommended administrative and legislative reforms-the design and administration of ADR programs throughout the federal government.
+The ADR Advisory Group builds on ACUS's longstanding study and implementation of ADR in federal administrative processes.
+All members of the ADR Advisory Group are government officials.
+(The Advisory Group is distinct from the agency or interagency committee designated under 5 U.S.C. § 573(c).) - Council on Federal Agency Adjudication.
 The Office of the Chairman convenes the Council on Federal Agency Adjudication.
-The Council provides a forum for the heads of agency adjudication programs to exchange information-about procedural innovations, best management practices, and other subjects-that may be "useful in improving administrative procedure."

-- Council of Independent Regulatory Agencies.
+The Council provides a forum for the heads of agency adjudication programs to exchange information-about procedural innovations, best management practices, and other subjects-that may be "useful in improving administrative procedure." - Council of Independent Regulatory Agencies.
 The Office of the Chairman convenes the Council of Independent Regulatory Agencies.
 A council for leaders in independent regulatory agencies, CIRA's goal is to provide an ongoing forum to discuss issues common to these agencies. - Interagency Roundtable.
 The Office of the Chairman convenes the Interagency Roundtable.
-Similar to CIRA (above), the purpose of the Roundtable is for all agencies (including independent and non-independent agencies) to discuss legal and policy issues with wide effect. - State Innovations in Administrative Procedure.
-The states are laboratories of administrative law.
-Through this program, the Office of the Chairman solicits information about innovative state- and local-government practices that federal agencies may wish to consider and could feasibly adopt, identifies and shares relevant innovations with federal agencies, and convenes meetings on specific topics of interest to federal officials.
+Similar to CIRA (above), the purpose of the Roundtable is for all agencies (including independent and non-independent agencies) to discuss legal and policy issues with wide effect. - Roundtable on Artificial Intelligence in Federal Agencies.
+The Roundtable on AI in Federal Agencies helps agencies develop and improve protocols and practices for using AI tools in their administrative processes.
+It provides a forum for officials representing agencies across the federal government to exchange information and best practices related to uses of AI in rulemaking, adjudication, enforcement, and other administrative processes. - Roundtable on State Administrative Procedural Practices.
+The administrative procedural practices of state and local governments might provide helpful lessons for federal agencies.
+Through this program, the ACUS Office of the Chairman is interested in learning more about state and local practices related to rulemaking, enforcement, adjudication, and other aspects of administrative procedure.
+The Office of the Chairman will, on an ongoing basis, identify and share relevant practices with federal agencies.
+ACUS may also periodically convene meetings on specific topics of interest to federal officials.